-If you do a hair analysis on your cat and embark on a nutritional balancing program for your cat, which is by far the best idea, we will tell you exactly what to feed your particular cat.
-This topic is discussed below under the heading, The Parasite Problem.
+If you are not sure which kind of food is best for your cat, you can try both and see which the cat prefers.
+If you do a hair analysis on your cat and want your cat on a development program, which is the best idea, we will tell you exactly what to feed your particular cat.

-Therefore, if you are starting a nutritional balancing program for a cat, most likely the cat will need canned cat food.
-The dry food is not as good, as it is usually high in grain, which is not a natural food for cats.
-The canned food is higher in meat, fat, taurine and maybe even some vegetables, and in general this is better.
+Dry cat food.
+Dry cat food is not as good.
+It is usually high in grain, which is not a natural food for cats.
+In contrast, canned wet food is higher in meat, fat, taurine and maybe even some vegetables, and this is better.

 The alternative is to use a cream sauce with foods like cooked vegetables for a cat.
 To do this, simply mix some fresh and preferably raw cream with the meat and vegetables.

 Cream.
 When a cat has parasites, cream, raw butter or even a little raw milk is good.
 Pasteurized milk is not nearly as good.
-When the parasite is gone or much reduced, most cats do not want dairy products, interestingly.
+When the parasites are gone or much reduced, most cats do not want dairy products, interestingly.

 Eating less.
 Some cats will eat less if you feed them your own home-cooked vegetables and meats.
 This is not a problem.
 It is because they need less of it than of the canned foods.